Whale Safari - Colin Archer boat

 The most common whale species are humpback whales and orcas, but there are also chances of seeing fin whales and possibly harbor porpoises and other species.
 Don’t forget to keep your eyes open for other wildlife such as white-tailed eagles and different seabirds, e.g. shags, guillemots, little auks, and the seals that sometimes can be seen resting on the cliffs.

 If we’re lucky, we may also be able to catch some fish.
-If so, we will prepare, cook and enjoy a small taste of freshly cough fish, straight from the sea.
+If so, we will prepare, cook and enjoy a small taste of freshly caught fish, straight from the sea.

 - Meeting point/pick-up: Scandic Ishavshotel, 15 min before departure at 08:30